 5.7.9.1.
-Groups
+Groups and round scores

 The contest is organised in rounds.
 In each round the competitors are arranged in as few groups as possible.
 A group must consist of at least 5 competitors.
 The composition of groups has to be different in each round.